.

 Who Should Attend

 Managers, supervisors, and workforce management specialists who are responsible for service level goals and staffing activities in the call center.
-The material in the first five sessions is at an intermediate level.
-The materials covered in the sixth and seventh sessions is at an advanced level.
+The material in the first five sessions is at an beginner level.
+The eleven-session series covers beginner to advanced topics.

 How to Attend